Geospatial Analysis and Visualization (GSAV) Certificate

 All students will develop a working knowledge of Geographic Information Systems, and each student will develop more advanced skills in a particular aspect of geospatial analysis and visualization (advanced visualization techniques, Geographic Information Systems, or complexity-based modeling for planning and policy).
 Students will be able to develop skills in specific computer technologies and software packages currently used in professional settings (including image processing, agent-based modeling, and web authoring tools) and will also be able to effectively address both the conceptual and technical issues of how to make complex information clear and effective for diverse audiences.

-This certificate program teaches students how to use software to collect and analyze data to better understand the complex relationships and interactions within cities and regions and how to translate this data into graphic and web-based forms that are easily understandable by professionals, public officials, and the public.
+This certificate program prepares students to use geographic information systems (GIS) to collect, analyze, and visualize spatial data for planning and policy applications.
+Students learn how to interpret complex spatial relationships within cities and regions and to translate data into graphic and web-based formats that bridge communication between professionals, public officials, and the public.

-The GSAV Campus Certificate can be completed in only 12 credit hours of coursework and is offered to non-degree students already holding a bachelor’s degree from an accredited university.
-Credits may later be applied to a graduate degree if the student is admitted and enrolled in the Masters of Urban Planning and Policy program within three years of completion of the certificate program.
+The GSAV Campus Certificate can be completed in two semesters, with 12 credit hours of coursework, and is open to non-degree students who hold a bachelor’s degree from an accredited university.
+Credits may later be applied toward a graduate degree if the student is admitted and enrolled in the Masters of Urban Planning and Policy program within three years of completing the certificate program.

 All GSAV students will take: